zymbth/html-to-a4-template/README.md

 ## Introduction

 Convert web pages to A4 size for preview and printing.
-Automatically paginate page content based on the concepts of "pages" and "pagination elements": iterate through each page, paginate recursively within each page until no further pagination is required.

 > Currently, this utility use [cash-dom](https://github.com/fabiospampinato/cash) to manipulate element.